mac999/LLM-RAG-Agent-Tutorial/4-3.db/3_graph_falkor/README.md

 # BIM Graph Agent

-BIM graph agent with data processing system that converts IFC files to Neo4j and [FalkorDB](https://daddynkidsmakers.blogspot.com/2025/11/falkordb-llm-bim.html) graph database and provides AI-powered natural language querying capabilities.
+BIM graph agent with data processing system that converts IFC files to [FalkorDB](https://daddynkidsmakers.blogspot.com/2025/11/falkordb-llm-bim.html) graph database and provides AI-powered natural language querying capabilities.
 This project is example and demonstration to show how to use graph database like neo4j as the viewpoint of RAG and AI Agent development.
 If you're consider the lightweight graph database, use [FalkorDB](https://daddynkidsmakers.blogspot.com/2025/11/falkordb-llm-bim.html).

 <p align="center">
 <img src="./doc/img2.jpg" width="750"> </img></br>